 The major benefits of arthroscopic stabilization as compared to the open repair are that it gives a chance to identify and treat coexisting diseases, lesser pain and complications, combined with a shorter hospital stay.

 As with any surgical procedure, there may be certain risks and complications involved and include infection of the surgical wound, post-operative stiffness, risk of arthritis, muscle weakness and injury to the nerves and blood vessels.

-if you would like additional information on the treatment of shoulder conditions or would like to learn more about shoulder stabilization surgery, please contact Dr. LeClere, serving the communities of Lebanon, TN.
+if you would like additional information on the treatment of shoulder conditions or would like to learn more about shoulder stabilization surgery, please contact Dr. LeClere, serving the communities of Nashville, TN.

 - Shoulder Arthroscopy

 - Shoulder Labrum Reconstruction